infinum/design-handbook/Design process/Discovery/Usability testing.md

 ```

 <br>7. **Define your goals** — Before preparing specific tasks for our users, we need to define what we want to achieve.
 We’re looking for answers to crucial questions about usability, findability, discoverability, or general pain points.
 Then we use this info during the next design phase or iteration.
-We should ask ourself questions like:
+We should ask ourselves questions like:
 <br>- Are the users aware of the main app functionalities?
 <br>- How can we make sure they understand the content correctly?
 <br>- Can users use the main functionalities effortlessly?